Saturday, March 28, 2026

 Here is something ironic.
 My father-in-law is the grandnephew of the original owner's daughter-in-law.
 That makes me two in-law connections away coming into possession of these.
 Except, because of Wikitree, and some genealogical sleuthing, I discovered the chairs belonged to second cousin I never knew I had.
 Eugenia and I share a great-grandfather (my fifth great-grandfather), Joseph Matthews, whose father, James, was a Revolutionary War soldier who participated in the Battle of Alamance.

-(You knew I was going to bring the topic back the Revolutionary War didn't you!)
+(You knew I was going to bring the topic back to the Revolutionary War didn't you!)

 In the end, these objects remind me that family history isn’t just names and dates; it’s the quiet trail of things people loved, used, repaired, and passed down.
 I'll tell the stories.
 I'll be a steward of these treasures for a time.
 Perhaps these treasures will survive yet another generation or two with their stories intact.
 But at some point, if they survive, someone else will be the steward for a time.

-AFTERWARDS: A little more research is still required to fully support all the connections of the Matthew's family line, though the connects seems probable.
+AFTERWARDS: A little more research is still required to fully support all the connections of the Matthew's family line, though the connection seems probable.